Bradley Avenue Widening and Overpass at SR-67

 Project Description

 The proposed project will widen Bradley Avenue from west of Magnolia Avenue to east of Mollison Avenue, including replacing the bridge over State Route 67.
-The existing freeway interchange and roadway were built over 50 years ago and can no longer accommodate the traffic demands or provide for the multi-modal needs of this growing community.
-The improved roadway will add capacity to reduce congestion and meet current and future traffic volumes and will add sidewalks and shoulders to accommodate bicycles and pedestrians to encourage a more active lifestyle.
+The existing freeway interchange and roadway were built over 50 years ago and can no longer accommodate the traffic demands or provide for the multi-modal needs of the surrounding communities.
+The improved roadway will add capacity to reduce congestion and meet current and future traffic volumes; meet current and future traffic volumes; and add sidewalks and shoulders to accommodate bicycles and pedestrians to support active community members..
 To learn more please view the project fact sheet.

 The Project has been divided into three stages of construction to streamline development and minimize impacts for the public: